Annotation Item

 Jump to navigation Jump to search

-An annotation item is a human-processable metadata associated to an annotated artifact (or one of its components).
+An annotation item is a human/machine-processable metadata associated with an annotated artifact (or one of its components).

 References